albertattard/java-boot-camp/05 - Collections.md

 Note that while this may sound bad, there may be valid cases when we need to modify data and no need to apply defensive copying.

-**⚠️ THE FOLLOWING EXAMPLE MAKES USE OF OBJECTS and TESTING WHICH IS COVERED LATER ON.**
+**⚠️ THE FOLLOWING EXAMPLE MAKES USE OF OBJECTS and TESTING WHICH IS COVERED LATER ON!!**

 Consider the following class.